charlieengler/simple-http/README.md

         The port number (80 for default HTTP) of the server you wish to contact

 ## Running the Server:
-  Enter the following command in the root directory:

   `./http_server port_number`

     port_number